umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Grid-Editor/index.md

 By default, a Block takes up the full-width of the content.

-There are two ways a Block can be resized:
+A Block can be resized in two ways:

 1. When a Block is placed in an Area, it will fit to the Areas width.
 Learn more about [Areas](#areas).
 2. A Block can have one or more Column Span options defined.